lhansford/ttrpg.lukehansford.me/src/empire-of-ghouls/other/the-robes-of-sister-adeline.md

   - The Robes of Sister Adeline
 layout: layout.webc
 title: The Robes of Sister Adeline
+campaignSlug: empire-of-ghouls
+campaignTitle: Empire of Ghouls
+tags:
+  - other
 ---

 # The Robes of Sister Adeline